3. Make an agreement with your landlord

 If you sign an agreement, make sure you get a copy of it.

-You don't have to make an agreement with your landlord.
+You do not have to make an agreement with your landlord.
 But sometimes making an agreement with your landlord is the best thing.
-For example, if you owe rent but can't pay it before the hearing, an agreement might include a payment plan that gives you more time.
+For example, if you owe rent but cannot pay it before the hearing, an agreement might include a payment plan that gives you more time.

 Be sure to go take a copy of the agreement to the hearing and tell the about it.